bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 button and select your :file:`.iar` or :file:`.zip` file.
 For the deployment you can set additional deployment options.
 For more information have a look at :ref:`deployment-options`.
-For the usage of this feature the :ref:`deployment-rest` feature needs to be enabled (:ref:`security-engine-optional-features`).
+For the usage of this feature the :ref:`api-reference-deployment` feature needs to be enabled (:ref:`security-engine-optional-features`).

 .. note::
-    For CI/CD pipelines deployment visit the :ref:`deployment-automated` chapter.
+    For CI/CD pipelines deployment visit the :ref:`deployment-deploying` chapter.

 .. figure:: images/engine-cockpit-application-detail.png